peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - A early (1983) programming language used to define the behavior of digital logic gates.
 "Compiler for Universal Programmable Logic.", is essentially a predecessor to languages like Verilog/VHDL.
 CUPL.EXE is the compiler which is used to compile .PLD files written in CUPL, ultimately to be burned into programmable logic devices.<br />
 <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs.
 It is still part specifically that we are trying to avoid, while keeping everything else underneath/around it as it is buggy.<br />
-.dl File - Device Library File.
+[.dl File](device-library/) - Device Library File.
 This file determines what devices CUPL has the ability to compile for.<br>
-.cat File - A text file corresponding to a .dl device library file with the same name and containing a list of supported devices by CUPL.

 <a href="https://en.wikipedia.org/wiki/Netlist">Netlist</a> - A netlist is essentially an electrical schematic in a text file which defines connections.
 For the purposes here, it is an intermediary file format (Either EDIF or Berkeley PLA), which is used to describe the behavior of logic ultimately fed into the fitter.<br />
 <a href="">.TT2</a> - The Berkeley PLA file format.
 An intermediary file which CUPL.EXE can generate that can be used by the Atmel fitters.
-Notably, one can use berkeley-abc to work with these files.<br />
+Notably, one can use [berkeley-abc](https://github.com/berkeley-abc/abc) to work with these files.<br />
 <a href="https://en.wikipedia.org/wiki/EDIF">.EDF / .EDN</a> - EDIF is another type of netlist format.
 The Atmel fitter can use this as both an input, as well as an output.
 Yosys is capable of generating this format, however, one will still need a techmap for this to work.<br />
 <a href="https://en.wikipedia.org/wiki/Place_and_route">Fitter</a> - A fitter converts a netlist into the fusemap (.JED) file.
 Fitters are needed for the ATF150x CPLD devices.
 In more modern parlance, this is basically place & route.<br />
 ATMEL.STD File - Part of the Atmel ATF150x fitter, the primitive/device library for PLA.[^1]<br />
 APRIM.LIB File - Part of the Atmel ATF150x fitter, the primitive/device library for EDIF.[^1]

 <a href="https://archive.org/details/JEDECJESD3C/mode/2up">.JED/JEDEC File</a> - A fuse map intended to be "burned/programmed" into a logic device.
+A JEDEC file is ultimately a text file formatted specifically to the JESD3 standard.

 .SVF File - Serial Vector Format.
 Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />